bbrewington/docs.getdbt.com/website/docs/reference/resource-configs/teradata-configs.md

 - For example, if the model the user is running is `stg_orders`, `{model}` will be replaced with `stg_orders` in runtime.
 - If no `query_band` is set by the user, the default query_band used will be: ```org=teradata-internal-telem;appname=dbt;```

+## Unit Testing
+* Unit testing is supported in dbt-teradata, allowing users to write and execute unit tests using the dbt test command.
+  * For detailed guidance, refer to the dbt documentation.

+* QVCI must be enabled in the database to run unit tests for views.
+  * Additional details on enabling QVCI can be found in the General section.
+  * Without QVCI enabled, unit test support for views will be limited.
+  * Users might encounter the following database error when testing views without QVCI enabled:
+    ```
+    * [Teradata Database] [Error 3706] Syntax error: Data Type "N" does not match a Defined Type name.
+    ```

 ## valid_history incremental materialization strategy
 _This is available in early access_